aws-samples/lambda-refarch-imagerecognition/Workshop/step-6.md

 Now you have built a end-to-end image processing workflow using Step Functions, ready for some fun challenges?

 See the [extra credits](./additional-steps.md) section

+If you are ready to clean up resources created for this workshop, see the [cleanup](./clean-up.md) instructions